-- improvement of the main plants (WTE plants, purifiers, etc.) to allow the recovery and reuse of process water, otherwise discharged into public sewage or into the body of surface water after purification treatment; - technological modernisation to optimise cooling systems (cogeneration plants and district heating), thus reducing water consumption for the replenishment of circuits; - enhancement of the search for hidden leaks downstream of the meter:
+- measures to improve the main plants (waste-to-energy plants, purification plants, etc.) to allow the recovery and reuse of process water which would otherwise be discharged into public sewage or into the surface water body after purification treatment; - technological modernisation to optimise the systems, thus reducing water consumption for the replenishment of circuits; and - enhancement of the search for hidden leaks downstream of meters.